UrbanInstitute/nccs/_includes/bib/README.md

 ## Style Sheet

 Note that the following elements are needed to ensure publications are formatting correctly.
+These are located in **public/scss/components/_bibliography.scss**.

 ```
 <style>